DHTMLX/docs-suite/docs/grid/index.md

 ## Features

-You can check the following page to learn how to build a full-featured DHTMLX Grid:
+Learn how to build a full-featured DHTMLX Grid:

 - [Features](grid/features.md)